Inverse design of broadband and lossless topological photonic crystal waveguide modes: Methodology and Theory

 The photonic band structure of PCS waveguides can be efficiently calculated using the GME method, a semi-analytical method~\cite{andreaniPhotoniccrystalSlabsTriangular2006} that formulates Maxwell's equation as an eigenvalue problem with a lattice structure matrix representation and the guided modes of the slab, allowing one to accurately calculate both the real and imaginary band structure with fast computational run times.

 In this work, we use a GME {\sc Python} package named {\sc Legume}, from Minkov {\em et al.}~\cite{minkovInverseDesignPhotonic2020, FancomputeLegume2020}.
 We then combine this approach, which is already very efficient, with inverse design techniques, to show how to significantly improve the operational bandwidth of topological waveguide modes that are intrinsically lossless, namely how to significantly increase the bandwidth of single mode operation below the light line.
+For virtually all applications with integrated photon devices, and device figures of merit, one desires to increase the operational bandwidth.

 We first summarize the salient details of the GME.
 One can rewrite Maxwell's equations in the frequency domain, to obtain an eigenvalue equation in terms of the magnetic field, $\bm H(\bm r)$: